eyalle/amazon-transcribe-textract-workshop/amazon-transcribe-workshop/lab5-custom-lang-model/lab/2-train-model/README.md

 ![](../static/1-Train-the-model.jpg)

-::alert[Amazon Transcribe service does the heavy lifting of automatically training a custom model for you.]
+:warning:[Amazon Transcribe service does the heavy lifting of automatically training a custom model for you.]

 8. To track the progress of the model training, go to the **Custom language models** page on the Amazon Transcribe console.
 The status indicates if the training is in progress, complete, or failed.